Paul Frank Industries

 He is currently in post on the feature thriller, VOYEUR, and is in production on a feature doc about legendary music video house, Propaganda Films.

-As preparation for a career in filmmaking, Isabel Reyes studied psychology, sex, relationships and criminal justice.
+As preparation for a career in filmmaking, Isabel Reyes studied psychology and criminal justice.
 Diverse interests and constant curiosity about the human condition have informed her career ever since.
 Straight out of college, an accounting job on Party of Five kicked off a foray into reality television that put Isabel’s interpersonal relationship skills to excellent use.
-She moved into the casting arena on Fear Factor and has since cast and developed, and produced dozens of shows, spots, and films including Joe Millionaire, LA Ink, and VOYEUR, a new feature.
+She moved into the casting arena on Fear Factor and has since cast and developed, and produced dozens of recent commercials, shows, music videos and films including LA Ink and VOYEUR, a new feature.

 At BTQ, Isabel functions as executive producer and, of course, as casting director.
-In her spare time, she is an amateur boxer for City of Angels Boxing in south Los Angeles, and is learning how to DJ, thanks to the World Famous Beat Junkies.
+In her spare time, she is an amateur boxer for City of Angels Boxing in south Los Angeles, and professional DJ, thanks to the World Famous Beat Junkies.